Via con me

-Background
+Overview

 The song is considered one of Conte's signature songs.
 Although the album which included it, Paris milonga, did not sell very well at the time of its release, it later became a long-seller thanks to the song's popularity.
 The song's lyrics include some of Conte's major themes, such as life in a small town, existentialism, and desire to escape into the unknown.